907sjl/moving-rates-bokeh/README.md

     .reset_index())
 ```

-In this example the rolling calculation is performed within a function that takes the window size in days as a parameter.
+In this example the rolling calculation is performed within a function that takes the window size as a parameter.
 The function is called
 successively across a handful of window sizes.

 ```